A Generalized Crystalline Equivalence Principle: Anomalies of -groupoid symmetry

 \textbf{Acknowledgments:} \emph{It is a pleasure to thank Arun Debray and Ryan Thorngren for informative discussions.
 DS is supported by VILLUM FONDEN, VILLUM Young Investigator grant 42125.
-MY is supported by the EPSRC Open Fellowship EP/X01276X/1, and would like to especially thank Abhinav Prem for enlightening discussions that led to initial interest in the Crystalline Equivalence Principle. }
+MY is supported by the EPSRC Open Fellowship EP/X01276X/1, and would like to especially thank Abhinav Prem for enlightening discussions that led to initial interest in the Crystalline Equivalence Principle.
+No authors have competing interests to declare that are relevant to the content of this article.
+There is no data available for this article to declare.}